-Apple Pay is essentially using your Apple mobile devices – currently iPhone SE, iPhone 6, and later Apple Watch – instead of your card to make in-store transactions.
+Apple Pay essentially involves using your Apple mobile devices – your iPhone on your Apple Watch – instead of your card to make in-store transactions.

 The Apple Pay system stores what’s called a, “device account number” in the secure element on the device.
 The actual credit card numbers are not stored on the device or the Apple servers.